-The 51J-4 was also found in overseas embassies, at universities like Stanford, even some wealthy SWLs (supposedly comedian/actor Jackie Gleason was an avid SWL who owned a 51J-4) and maybe even some ham enthusiasts bought 51J-4 receivers.
+The 51J-4 was also found in overseas embassies, at universities like Stanford, even some wealthy SWLs (supposedly comedian/actor Jackie Gleason was an avid SWL who owned a 51J-4) and maybe even some ham enthusiasts bought 51J-4 receivers, though the $1200 purchase price limited that market.
 The 51J-4 was in production until 1964 with a production of at least 7500 receivers (that's about how high the 51J-4 serial numbers go.)
 All total, with the early 51Js, the R-388s and the 51J-4 included together, the production probably was over 20,000 receivers.

 51J Circuit and Design Description